By Lakhpreet Kaur

 The last attempt to convert the Sahibzadeh to Islam was by bricking them alive.
 Despite repeated attempts however, the wall kept falling.
 Finally, Mughal executioners Shashan and Bashan Baeg threw the Sahibzadeh on the floor, knelt on the Sahibzadeh’s chests, and slit their throats, in the fashion of zabiha or dhabihah (the prescribed method of ritual slaughter in Islam).
 Zorawar Singh died quickly but Fateh Singh took adhee ghari (about 13 minutes) to die, as his feet quivered during that time.

 After this, the Mughals most likely threw Mata Gujri off the tower to her death, at the age of 81.
-(It is difficult to believe that Mata Ji committed suicide, as some writers suggest, given her strong commitment to the Sikh cause and her unwavering faith.)
+(It is difficult to believe that Mata Ji died by suicide, as some writers suggest, given her strong commitment to the Sikh cause and her unwavering faith.)

 Todar Mal (a wealthy jeweler) and devotee of Guru Gobind Singh Ji, wanted to claim the bodies of the Sahibzadeh and Mata Gujri for cremation.
 The authorities would only allow him to do so if he was able to pay for the land needed for the cremation.
 The price: the amount of gold coins it took to cover the required land, placed vertically.
 Although this rendered Todar Mal’s family bankrupt, he was able to perform the final Sikh rites for Mata Gujri and the Sahibzadeh.***